-Mandatory teacher professional development
+Mandatory professional development

-A school wishing to implement the Diploma Programme needs to make a commitment to ongoing teacher professional development.
-Specifically, schools must meet the following requirements.
+A school wishing to implement the Career-related Programme needs to make a commitment to ongoing teacher professional development.

+Specifically, schools must meet the following requirements to be authorized as an IB World School offering the Career-related Programme.

-- The head of school or designee must attend an IB category 1 workshop before submission of the Application for candidacy: Diploma Programme. - All Diploma Programme subject teachers must attend IB category 1 workshops in their subject. - TOK teacher(s) must attend IB category 1 TOK course workshops. - CAS coordinators must attend IB category 1 CAS workshops. - The Diploma Programme coordinator must attend IB category 1 Diploma Programme coordination workshops.
+- The head of school (or appropriate designee) must attend the CP administrators category 1 workshops (before the Application for candidacy is submitted). - All Diploma Programme subject teachers must attend IB category 1 workshops in their subjects. - The CP coordinator must attend the CP coordinator category 1 workshop. - Teachers and staff who will be involved in CP implementation must take part in "Launching the CP", a face-to-face workshop. - The reflective project coordinator must attend the CP reflective project category 1 workshop. - The Personal and Professional Skills teacher must attend the CP personal and professional skills category 1 workshop.

-It is expected that the professional development has taken place before the verification visit.
+It is expected that the mandatory professional development has taken place before the verification visit, except where otherwise indicated above.

 The school's commitment to IB professional development would allow as many teachers and staff as possible to participate in IB activities.
+Once authorized, IB World Schools are subject to professional development requirements at evaluation as well.